 - Non-reversible condition

-- Pre-existing terminal condition with short life expectancy
+- Pre-existing terminal condition with a short life expectancy

 - On mechanical ventilation for more than 10 days